Man left blinded by ball thrown at Angels Stadium sues MLB team

-LOS ANGELES (KTLA) – A man is suing the Los Angeles Angels nearly a year after he said he was hit in the face and eye by a souvenir ball during a game in Anaheim.
+LOS ANGELES, Calif.
+(KTLA) – A man is suing the Los Angeles Angels nearly a year after he said he was hit in the face and eye by a souvenir ball during a game in Anaheim.

 David Mermelstein, 55, attended a June game at Angels Stadium with his friends in an effort to take his mind off recent personal tragedies: his father, a Holocaust survivor, had just died and he was diagnosed with brain cancer, according to the civil complaint.